CarlosChacon-cell/TFM/TFM.md

 The **S211A** mutation stabilizes the TFEB association with the RagGTPases in cells.

 **TFEB residues 2-105 are both necessary and sufficient** to form a stable complex with the RagGTPases: **The first 40 residues form an alpha helix that occupies the cleft** between the two G domains of the non-canonical (nc) dimer of RagA GTP and RagC GDP.
-Residues 2-18 of TFEB form a $$570{\circ}{A}$$ interface with the RagC GDP G domain.
+Residues 2-18 of TFEB form a 570 A interface with the RagC GDP G domain.

 TFEB is clamped in the cleft by **hydrogen bonds between RagC D294 and the backbone of the TFEB R4 and I5**, and **salt bridges between RagC D290 and TFEB R4 and R8**.
 More hydrophobic contacts between TFEB L7/11 and RagC V80, I220 and between TFEB Q15 sidechain and RagC Y221.